 Rena Palloff, PhD, has been a consultant to Trinity Treatment Group, developing and managing inpatient and outpatient chemical dependency treatment programs.
 Currently a managing partner of Crossroads Consulting Group, Rena has consulted extensively in healthcare, academic settings, and addiction treatment for over 20 years.
 She co-authored the 1999 Frandson Award-winning book Building Learning Communities in Cyberspace: Effective Strategies for the Online Classroom; Lessons from the Cyberspace Classroom; The Virtual Student; and Collaborating Online: Learning Together in Community.

 Meg Patterson, MFT, is a psychodynamic psychotherapist in private practice since 1987.
-In addition to her depth-oriented work with adults and couples, Meg provides clinical training and consultation to organizations and academic institutions in Sacramento and throughout the Bay Area.
-Her psychotherapy office is nestled in the foothills of the Sierra Nevada.
+In addition to her depth-oriented work with adults and couples, Meg is the Director of Clinical Programs for a Placer County nonprofit agency providing treatment for survivors of trauma.
 Meg’s website is www.megpatterson.com.

 Tony Paulson, PhD, as is the Executive Director of Summit Eating Disorders and Outreach Program in Sacramento and has been treating people with eating disorders for nearly 17 years.
 During his doctoral training at Saybrook Institute, he received the Charles Thuss Award for exceptional writing and research based on his work in eating disorders.
 Dr. Paulson has given professional presentations on state and national levels, and frequently lectures to community groups in California.